 Icy Strait Point is a facility built in 2001 specifically for the cruise ship industry, located a mile from the historic village of Hoonah.

 Visit the historic cannery, dating back to 1930.
-It has been fully restored to provide visitors with a glimpse of this interesting part of Alaskan history.
-The original cookhouse has also been renovated for family-style dining, the Alaskan way.
+It has been fully restored to provide visitors with a glimpse of this interesting part of usan history.
+The original cookhouse has also been renovated for family-style dining.

 Get out in nature, view Glacier Bay from the air, cruise with the whales, search for brown bears, listen to Tlingit Native stories, go Kayaking, experience Tlingit culture, book a charter fishing excursion, watch the wildlife, ride the world's longest ZipRider, or do it all.

-Icy Strait Point is owned by Huna Totem Corporation, the Native village corporation for Hoonah, and is the only privately owned cruise ship port in Southeast Alaska.
-For a complete list of available tours and descriptions, please visit www.icystraitpoint.com
+Icy Strait Point is owned by Huna Totem Corporation, the Native village corporation for Hoonah, and is the only privately owned cruise ship port in Southeast USA.
+For a complete list of available tours and descriptions, please visit https://icystraitpoint.com/

 All cruise ship guests are encouraged or forced to book their tours at their cruise lines websites prior to arrival.